Selling without permission is coercion.

 When you do, asking for a sale will be as easy and natural as saying to a friend ‘So shall we catch that movie tonight?’.

 It’s not for nothing that Seth Godin coined the term ‘permission marketing’.

 Well, there’s permission selling, as well.

 So how do you gain permission from your buyer?

-We say too much.
-Recommend too much.
+Normally, we say too much, recommend too much.
 Expound and reason and explain and persuade and… well, we waffle a lot, don’t we?

 Especially when we’re uncomfortable with the sales process, which is largely due to not having paid enough attention to what level of permission we have from a buyer at any given time.

 Instead of talking, listen more.